 But the truth is it’s totally fine.

-Part of being frugal and functional means that you’re not spending unnecessary money on things you don’t want or need which is why it’s perfectly fine to take it advantage of making returns.
+Part of utilizing frugal hacks means that you’re not spending unnecessary money on things you don’t want or need which is why it’s perfectly fine to take it advantage of making returns.

 Shopping is a favorite past time.
 But when examined closely, shopping is a huge factor in overspending.